 Oklahoma Heart Institute Sleep Care

-Oklahoma Heart Institute Sleep Care is a premier comprehensive sleep medicine program that follows the standards for practice and accreditation set forth by the American Academy of Sleep Medicine.
-Our physicians are board-certified in sleep medicine and our testing facilities have state-of-the-art sleep diagnostic testing equipment for diagnosing and treating sleep disorders in both children and adults.
+Oklahoma Heart Institute Sleep Care on the campus of Hillcrest Medical Center is a premier comprehensive sleep medicine program that follows the standards for practice and accreditation set forth by the American Academy of Sleep Medicine.
+Our physicians are board certified in sleep medicine and our testing facilities have state-of-the-art sleep diagnostic testing equipment for diagnosing and treating sleep disorders in both children and adults.
 We are committed to improving your health and life through the highest quality of sleep services available.

 According to the National Heart, Blood, and Lung Institute (NHLBI), approximately one in six, or 40 million Americans, suffer from a sleep disorder.
 Symptoms of certain sleep disorders include persistent loud snoring, trouble falling asleep, daytime sleepiness, hypertension, restless sleep and gasping for breath during sleep.
 Untreated sleep disorders can have serious consequences including death, heart attack/stroke, diabetes, depression, reduced quality of life and sexual dysfunction.

 Circadian rhythm disorders include jet lag, adjustments to shift work, delayed sleep phase syndrome (fall asleep and wake up too late) and advanced sleep phase syndrome (fall asleep and wake up too early).